newrelic/newrelic-ruby-agent/CONTRIBUTING.md

 projects.
 Syntax must be compatible with all supported Ruby implementations and we can't assume the presence of any specific libraries, including `ActiveSupport`, `ActiveRecord`, etc.

+## Process

+### Feature Requests

+Feature requests should be submitted in the [Issue tracker](../../issues), with a description of the expected behavior & use case.
+Before submitting an Issue, please search for similar ones in the [closed issues](../../issues?q=is%3Aissue+is%3Aclosed+label%3Aenhancement).

+### Pull Requests

+We can only accept PRs for version v6.12.0 or greater due to open source licensing restrictions.

+### Code of Conduct

+Before contributing please read the [code of conduct](./CODE_OF_CONDUCT.md)

+Note that our [code of conduct](./CODE_OF_CONDUCT.md) applies to all platforms and venues related to this project; please follow it in all your interactions with the project and its participants.

 ## Branches